 Cooper Creek Wilderness presents a living museum that contains every stage in the evolution of plants and animals.Â It is more than an exciting and interesting place to visit; it contains the forebears of Australia’s more modern forests and through its complex interrelationships provides inspiration and knowledge for understanding of the environment for all humankind.

-All visitor payments contribute to the conservation and protection of this privately-owned World Heritage Nature Refuge.Â Genuine ecotourism provides the conservation economy that protects the natural and cultural values and also supports custodianship of Daintree Rainforest.
+It takes determination and discernment to gain entry to the primitive sections of the Daintree Rainforest.Â The chances of finding extraordinary fauna and flora are increased by participating on both day and night tours. Â All visitor payments contribute to the conservation and protection of this privately-owned World Heritage Nature Refuge.Â Genuine ecotourism provides the conservation economy that protects the natural and cultural values and also supports custodianship of Daintree Rainforest.